Assistant/happypanda/README.md

 ## Requires

-wget, grep, sed, and optionally zip
+wget, grep, sed, and optionally zip and sqlite3.

-You will need a [Netscape style cookie](http://www.cookiecentral.com/faq/#3.5) placed in `~/.exhentai.cookie` in order for this script to work.
+You will need your cookies as `name=value;name2=value2` placed in `~/.exhentai.cookie` in order for this script to work.
+You can also specify the location of your browser's cookie file to autogenerate this.
+(Only tested with firefox).

 ## Usage
 ```